The Archive at Strokestown Park is a rare example of an intact Estate Records Collection dating from the late C18th to the mid C20th centuries.

 Dated 24 October 1807, this 21-year lease was between Maurice Mahon of Strokestown Park and members of the Fallon, McDonnell and Kelly families.
 It’s for 28 acres 3 roods and 39 perches of land at Killinervan, County Roscommon.
 The annual rent was £36 4s 10d.

 Dating from the early 1800s the leases contain information on tenants on the Mahon estate, the land they rented and amount of rent they paid.
 Used in conjunction with our surviving Estate Rentals and 100 previously-conserved leases, the leases will provide researchers with a unique overview of small-scale landholding on the estate prior to the upheaval and depopulation of The Famine.

 Closeup of seals and signatures, including wax seal of Lord Hartland and tenant names marked with an ‘x’

-Conservation work will be carried out by Benjamin van de Wetering of the The Ox Bindery, a professional conservator, whose conservation studio is nestled in the Ox Mountains in County Sligo.
-The leases will also be listed by our archivist and the list published on this site.
-It is hoped that the list and the leases will be accessible in time for the Irish Famine Summer School in Strokestown Park next summer, 2021.
+Conservation work has been carried out by Benjamin van de Wetering of The Ox Bindery, a professional conservator, whose conservation studio is nestled in the Ox Mountains in County Sligo.
+The leases have been listed by our archivist and the list will published on this site.

-Benjamin will use a variety of conservation techniques including deacidification, leaf casting and resizing to stabilize these unique documents.
-Over the next six weeks we plan to share updates and photographs of this specialised processes on this page…..
+Benjamin has used a variety of conservation techniques including deacidification, leaf casting and resizing to stabilize these unique documents.
+In this blog we showcase this conservation process using one of our leases and demonstrating the specialised techniques used.

 This project received funding from the Heritage Council of Ireland and the Department of Housing, Local Government & Heritage in 2020